cloudflare/pint/docs/configuration.md

 ### Examples

 Each Prometheus server has a sub-directory inside `/etc/prometheus/clusters` folder.
-This directory is named after Prometheus cluster it's part of.
+This directory is named after the Prometheus cluster it's part of.
 All rules are stored in `/etc/prometheus/clusters/<cluster>/.*.yaml` or `/etc/prometheus/clusters/<cluster>/.*.yml` files.
 Each Prometheus cluster is accessible under `https://<cluster>.prometheus.example.com` URI.